redhat-sap/sap-workshops/sap-integration/README.md

 With all this together we have reviewed the integration capabilities Red Hat Integration can bring to SAP customers, to allow them to inetegrate their custom SAP extensions and code into S/4HANA.
 If you want to deeply review how all this work together check the [backend microservice repository](https://github.com/redhat-sap/sap-side-by-side-be) where you can find all the code that make this work.

-### Use Case 3: Consume previuos exposed APIs via custom Angular frontend microservice
+### Use Case 3: Consume previuos exposed API via custom Angular frontend microservice

 This scenario will show how we can build custom cloud native applications that can be integrated with our SAP systems using the integration we have configured in the previous use case.
 To do that this workshop provides a running frontend microservice based on [this repository](https://github.com/redhat-sap/sap-side-by-side-fe).
 This will use Angular, a TypeScript-based open-source web application framework, to develop a simple microservice that will consume the exposed APIs from our backend microservice from the previuos use case and present the data coming from S/4HANA and HANA to the user.